My Affiliation with DOGE LLC and Other Questions about Credibility

 - Jul 17

-- 4 min read
+- 5 min read

-Updated: 5 days ago
+Updated: 4 hours ago

 Firstly, I do not have any affiliation to DOGE.
 I did (accidentally) file a "DOGE LLC" as I was trying to see if it would be possible to file such an organization which would be ironic, as Elon Musk's DOGE organization did operate independently almost as a private entity or an LLC in spite of being ostensibly a part of the government.
 I wanted to investigate the possibility of filing an LLC with the same name to see if it was possible through legalzoom.
 Immediately after I discovered it was filed, I had it disbanded, which should be public record - and if it's not, it is pretty simple to show my correspondence with legal zoom that I have the docs to show it.

-I was not wrongfully terminated from Microsoft for this, and this LLC was disbanded immediately after I discovered it was created - and I immediately alerted Microsoft HR about this once I discovered it was created.
+I was not wrongfully terminated from Microsoft for this, and this LLC was disbanded immediately after I discovered it was created - and I *immediately* alerted Microsoft HR about this once I discovered it was created by accident.
 No meetings or even financial transactions were made by this entity.
 The reason cited for my PIP at Microsoft was delays on my feature item, which I've discussed at length in other posts.
 I still at times hear attempted character assassinations from folks about this - particularly on reddit.

 Some redditors with personal ties to Microsoft have attempted to associate me with DOGE to distract from the wrongful terminations going on at Microsoft, which is somewhat ironic given that the primary reason that folks are not thrilled with DOGE is wrongful terminations of federal employees, and my primary criticisms of Microsoft include wrongful terminations of their engineers.